Rodolfo Castro Player Props: Pirates vs. Giants

 Rodolfo Castro At The Plate

-- Castro has five doubles, five home runs and 17 walks while batting .254.
+- Castro is hitting .246 with five doubles, five home runs and 17 walks.

+- Castro has picked up a hit in 21 of 44 games this year, with multiple hits eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.